Prime International College Workplace Anti-violence, Harassment and Sexual Harassment Policy

-Workplace violence: workplace violence is the exercise, statement, or behaviour of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker, such as:
+School violence: school violence is the exercise, statement, or behaviour of physical force by a person against a student, in a school or clinical placement facility, that causes or could cause physical injury to the student, such as:

-Physical acts (e.g., hitting, shoving, pushing, kicking, sexual assault, throwing an object at a worker, kicking an object the worker is standing on such as a ladder, or trying to run down a worker using a vehicle or equipment such as a forklift);
+Physical acts (e.g., hitting, shoving, pushing, kicking, sexual assault, throwing an object at a student, or trying to run down a student using a vehicle or equipment);

 Any threat, behaviour, or action which is interpreted to carry the potential to harm or endanger the safety of others, result in an act of aggression, or destroy or damage property; or

-Disruptive behaviour that is not appropriate to the work environment (e.g., yelling or swearing).
+Disruptive behaviour that is not appropriate to the school environment (e.g., yelling or swearing).

-Domestic violence: a person who has a personal relationship with a worker—such as a spouse or former spouse, current or former intimate partner or a family member—may physically harm, or attempt or threaten to physically harm, that worker at work.
-In these situations, domestic violence is considered workplace violence.
+Domestic violence: a person who has a personal relationship with a student—such as a spouse or former spouse, current or former intimate partner or a family member—may physically harm, or attempt or threaten to physically harm, that student in school.
+In these situations, domestic violence is considered school violence.

 Personal harassment: any unsolicited, unwelcome, disrespectful, or offensive behaviour that has an underlying sexual, bigoted, ethnic, or racial connotation and can be typified as: